ytgov/Travel-Authorization/README.md

 ### Troubleshooting

-If you are getting a bunch of "Login required" errors in the console, make sure that you have disabled any kind of enhanced traking protection.
+If you are getting a bunch of "Login required" errors in the console, make sure that you have disabled any kind of enhanced tracking protection.

 Auth0 use third-party cookies for authentication, and they get blocked by all major browsers by default.